How Safe Is Your Money in a UK Bank? (FSCS Explained)

 What Is the FSCS?

-The FSCS protects up to £85,000 per person, per authorised institution.
+The standard FSCS deposit protection limit is £85,000 per person, per authorised institution.
 This means:

-Some banking brands share a banking licence.
-For example, Halifax and Bank of Scotland are both part of Lloyds Banking Group — meaning the £85,000 limit applies across all their brands combined.
+Some banking brands share the same banking licence.
+For example, Halifax and Bank of Scotland are both part of Lloyds Banking Group.
+In that case, the £85,000 limit applies to the total you hold across all accounts within that group.

-To check if banks are part of the same group, visit the FCA Register.
+Before opening accounts with different brands, check whether they are part of the same group using the FCA Register.

-The FSCS covers most common personal and business accounts, including:
+The FSCS protects most standard personal and business accounts, including:

 Temporary High Balances

-The FSCS can cover balances above £85,000 for up to six months in certain situations, such as:
+In certain situations, the FSCS can protect balances above the £85,000 limit for up to six months.
+Examples include:

 Final Thoughts